 You see, I was using tote bags earlier to buy groceries but carrying two bags on your shoulder, especially when one is overfilled and overloaded is very uncomfortable – have you tried it?
 It is doubly tacky carrying bags on both shoulders.

-So here is my version of the handheld Grocery bag – one you can make in half an hour or less and for which you need only the bare minimum sewing knowledge to make it yourself.
+So here is my version of the handheld Grocery bag – one you can make in half an hour or less (if you are fast in selecting fabric and cutting which takes a lot of time for me) and for which you need only the bare minimum sewing knowledge to make it yourself.

 Cut out the fabric pieces for the grocery bag.